 - Date: January 13, 2020

-Australia is being ravaged by devastating bushfires, the likes of which the nation has never seen.
-Fueled by record-breaking temperatures and months of severe drought, these massive bushfires have burned more than 26.4 million acres—an area nearly as large as the state of Virginia—as of January 27.
+In 2019, Australia was ravaged by devastating bushfires, the likes of which the nation had never seen.
+Fueled by record-breaking temperatures and months of severe drought, these massive bushfires burned more than 26.4 million acres—an area nearly as large as the state of Virginia.

-Dozens of people—including several volunteer firefighters—have died.
-Thousands of homes, livelihoods, and buildings have been destroyed.
-Estimates suggest that more than 1.25 billion animals may have been killed directly or indirectly from the fires.
+Dozens of people—including several volunteer firefighters—died.
+Thousands of homes, livelihoods, and buildings were destroyed.
+Estimates suggest that more than 1.25 billion animals were killed directly or indirectly from the fires.
 This loss includes thousands of koalas and other iconic animals, such as kangaroos, wallabies, gliders, potoroos, cockatoos, and honeyeaters.

 Why are the fires so devastating?

 The climate crisis does not cause bushfires, but it does make them worse.
-This season’s bushfire catastrophe is far from normal.
+The 2019 bushfire catastrophe is far from normal.

-Australia has been experiencing more frequent and intense heatwaves and prolonged dry periods that have created tinder box conditions.
-And global warming is making droughts and fires hotter and more frequent this season.
+Australia was experiencing more frequent and intense heatwaves and prolonged dry periods that created tinder box conditions.
+And global warming made droughts and fires hotter and more frequent that season.